MacMittwoch/meineSicherung/README.md

 1. Copy the single file meinesicherung.sh in your user or root directroy, depends on how do you want to use meineSicherung, as personal or system backup solution.

-2. Open the file meinesicherung.sh with an text editor and maintain the following parameters:
+2. Open the file meinesicherung.sh with a text editor and maintain the following parameters:

     a) **REPOSITORY**: restic organize all backups in a single repository.
 A directory will be used, where restic will place all files.
 Please enter here the path to the repository.
 It is to recommend to use the path to an external drive, which is mounted and reachable of the system.